How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 <h1 align="center"><strong>Let programmers be programmers</strong></h1>
 <div align="center">
 <small>
 This project is not open source although there will be some source code that will be public.
-It is done on purpose.
-Project go out on.
+<strong> It is done on purpose. </strong>
 That >programmers< must be >programmers<.<br/>
 <strong>I'm not a developer.
 I am a programmer.</strong>
 </small>
 </div>